What Is Formative Assessment? The Key To Student Success

 A slide from a 5th grade, Third Space Learning one to one tutoring program session

-In Third Space Learning’s online one to one math sessions, one way we use formative assessment is through our introductory slides.
-These prompt students to begin expressing themselves mathematically as soon as the session begins.
-Tutors are able to listen, observe and question students to gain insights into their level of understanding and adapt and personalize their learning as a result.
+Third Space Learning’s online one-on-one math sessions incorporate formative assessments in introductory slides.
+These prompt students to use their prior learning to demonstrate whether they have the foundational knowledge needed for the lesson.
+Tutors listen, observe and question students to gain insights into their current knowledge and adapt and personalize their learning as a result.

 Benefits of formative assessment